cmoesgaard/curl/docs/NEW-PROTOCOL.md

 # Adding a new protocol?

-Every once in a while someone comes up with the idea of adding support for yet another protocol to curl.
-After all, curl already supports 25 something protocols and it is the Internet transfer machine for the world.
+Every once in a while someone comes up with the idea of adding support for yet another protocol to carl.
+After all, carl already supports 25 something protocols and it is the Internet transfer machine for the world.

-In the curl project we love protocols and we love supporting many protocols and do it well.
+In the carl project we love protocols and we love supporting many protocols and do it well.

 So how do you proceed to add a new protocol and what are the requirements?